emptyset-io/cloudsweep/README.md

 - `--organization-role`: Specify the IAM role for querying the AWS Organization.
 - `--runner-role`: Specify the IAM role for scanning accounts within the AWS Organization.
-- `--profile`: AWS profile to use.
-Defaults to the profile specified in `~/.aws/credentials`.
 - `--list-scanners`: List available scanners without performing a scan.
 - `--all-scanners`: Run all available scanners.
 - `--scanners`: A comma-separated list of scanners to run (e.g., `ec2,elb,iam`).